krzysztofradomski/tanks2/readme.md

 - _roomsData {obj}_ - broadcasts updated rooms and connections data (this is the only event sent to all active sockets)
 - _leftRoom {integer}_ - confirms socket leaving room of given index
 - _nonBreakingError {string}_ - emits soft errors, like failure to join given room
-- _gameLoop_ - emits game data for game instance pair per room
+- _gameLoop_ - emits game instance data to the respective game room

 **Server handled events**: